zhang-tang/voicerecognition/README.md

 ## Introduction

 This module uses a new offline speech recognition chip.
 Built-in 135 commonly used fixed command entries, newly added command word self-learning ability, self-study command words can not be a voice, can be a mouth, a back finger, a cat meow, etc., support 17 self-study command words.
 The use of dual microphones makes the module have better anti-noise ability and longer recognition distance.
 The module comes with a calling and external calling interface, which can give real-time voice feedback of the recognition results.
-The module adopts I2C and UART two communication methods, gravity interface, taking into account Arduino Uno, Arduino Leonardo, Arduino MEGA, FireBeetle series controllers, Raspberry Pi, ESP32 and other main controls
+The module adopts I2C and UART two communication methods, gravity interface, taking into account Arduino Uno, Arduino Leonardo, Arduino MEGA, FireBeetle series controllers, Raspberry Pi, ESP32 and other main controls.

 [Purchase link]()